Martin Randall Travel

-Martin Randall Travel is a cultural tour operator in Britain.
-It specialises in tours for small groups and classical music festivals.
+Martin Randall Travel is a cultural tour operator in Britain, with offices in the US and Australia.
+It specialises in tours for small groups to over 50 destinations, as well as its own classical music festivals and cultural cruises.
 Its tours are led by expert speakers, who are specially selected academics, writers and curators.

-Among these are British archaeologist and broadcaster Dr. Paul Bahn, English conductor, organist, and scholar John Butt OBE, and Professor Amira Bennison, who specialises in the history and culture of the Maghreb at the University of Cambridge's Faculty of Asian and Middle Eastern Studies.
+In 2024, Martin Randall Travel was purchased by private equity investor firm Piper.

 History

-Martin Randall Travel was founded by a former art history student in 1988.
+The company was founded in 1988 by Martin Randall, a former student of history of art at the Courtauld Institute of Art, London.
+He had previously set up Prospect Art Tours in 1982.
 Its primary focus is the organisation of tours for small groups, led by a lecturer who is an expert in their field.
+The first tour was Franconia at Christmas.

-In 1994, the company expanded into producing music festivals to complement their small group tours.
-The company has five festivals confirmed for 2026 including Early Music in Yorkshire, The Rhine Piano Festival, Music Along the Rhine, Music Along the Danube, The Bach Journey, and Monteverdi in Venice.
+In 1994, the company expanded into producing its own large music festivals, working with internationally renowned musicians, with the premise of matching music and place.
+Their programme for 2026 contains over 200 tours and events in more than fifty countries.
+The company has six festivals confirmed for 2026 including Early Music in Yorkshire, The Rhine Piano Festival, Music Along the Rhine, Music Along the Danube, The Bach Journey, and Monteverdi in Venice.
 Their programme for 2026 contains over two hundred tours and events in more than fifty countries.

+Expert speakers

+Martin Randall Travel works with a range of subject experts, including: